Master of Science in Organizational Psychology

 OUR CORE FEATURES:

 Relevance.
 This program prepares students for highly competitive professional practice.
-Professional opportunities in industrial and organizational psychology are expected to grow 29% or more by 2020, according to statistical estimates by the Department of Labor.
+Professional opportunities in industrial and organizational psychology are expected to grow by as much as 53 % by 2022, according to statistical estimates by the Department of Labor and The Bureau of Labor Statistics .

 Quality.
 Committed to academic quality and professional respectability, the MSOP curriculum is based on recommendations of relevant professional associations, such as Society for Industrial and Organizational Psychology (SIOP), Society for Human Resource Management (SHRM) and the Academy of Management (AOM).